ashes999/terrace/README.md

 To build your application in release mode, add `release` to the end of the command-line, eg. `ruby build.rb web-craftyjs release`.
 Differences are:

 - **Web/CraftyJS:** Debug uses `webruby-debug.js`, which is 5MB (!) but produces verbose error messages.
 Release builds use the `webruby-release.js` file instead.

+# Development Environment Setup

+If you plan to contribute to `terrace`, you need the following set up:

+- Ruby (1.9.3 or newer)